sourcegraph/deploy-sourcegraph/docs/admin-guide.md

 ## Snapshots

-The `sourcegraph-server-gen` command supports creating and restoring snapshots of the database, which can be useful for backups and syncing database state from one cluster to another.
+The `sourcegraph-server-gen` command supports creating and restoring snapshots of the database, which can be useful for backups and syncing database state from one cluster to another:

 *   On macOS:
     ```